BrandiATMuhkuh/brandiatmuhkuh.github.com/source/projects/index.markdown

 <iframe width="100%" height="315" src="//www.youtube.com/embed/aZkmNqpJCcM?rel=0" frameborder="0" allowfullscreen class="shadowImg"></iframe>

 Before participants could use any of these two systems, they were asked to set their daily goals.
 We didn't want to preset goals for all employees, as each one had to reach their own set goal; it's more persuasive this way!
-One of our systems was set to approach the employee and provoke a micro exercise.
+One of our systems was set to approach the employee and provoke a micro-exercise.
 {% img shadowImg /images/projects/fidgebot4.jpg %}

 After the participant is set up.
 Our system will use one of the following two methods.
 Participant one would get a screen based notification.
 We simply used a modern HTML5 notifications for that.
-{% img shadowImg /images/projects/fidgebot5.png 250 %} For participant two, we sent a notification to NAO to wake her up (yes NAO is a female)..
-NAO would than walk to the participant and ask if s/he wants to do a short break with her...
+{% img shadowImg /images/projects/fidgebot5.png 250 %} For participant two, we sent a notification to NAO to wake her up (Yes NAO is a female).
+NAO would than walk to the participant and ask if s/he wants to do a short break with her.

-If the participant agrees, NAO then starts a random micro-excersice.
+If the participant agrees, NAO then starts a random micro-exercise.
 In the following pictures NAO and two participants are dancing the [chicken dance](https://www.youtube.com/watch?v=4xmV5uHWNag).
 Always amuses Microsoft employees.
 {% img shadowImg /images/projects/fidgebot2.gif 400 %}{% img shadowImg /images/projects/fidgebot3.gif 400 %}